rongstat/meta-visualization/README.md

 # Content

-The R script `main_function.R` contains the main functions for producing multiple data visualizations, their eigenscores, and the meta-visualization.
+The R script `main_fun.R` contains the main functions for producing multiple data visualizations, their eigenscores, and the meta-visualization.

 The directory `Data` contains several example datasets for demonstrating our methods.